I keep talking about how crappy startup is. It is. You just don’t know what will work and whether a startup pivot is needed, but that’s the point.

 24 hours after it launched, the numbers were great.
 We all went and read the comments [in iTunes], It was a Sally Field moment: ‘You really like me!’

 In May, Bessemer Venture Partners invested $10 million in Pinterest at a $40 million valuation.
-Blue chip investors, including Ron Conway’s firm, SV Angel, joined the round.
+Blue-chip investors, including Ron Conway’s firm, SV Angel, joined the round.

 User numbers kept climbing through the summer: “The exponential curve looked like someone drew it perfectly,” says an investor.

-Six months after its launch, Pinterest, then still an invitation-only site, had 80,000 collections, on everything from favourite beverages to clothes sold at Anthropologie.
+Six months after its launch, Pinterest, then still an invitation-only site, had 80,000 collections, on everything from favorite beverages to clothes sold at Anthropologie.
 By August 2012, the site had 25 million unique monthly users, almost 20 times the number it had the same month a year earlier and had become the fastest standalone social networking site to reach 20 million visitors, according to comScore data.
 In May, Japan’s Rakuten invested $100 million in Pinterest, in a deal that valued the company at $1.5 billion, the biggest investment for an early stage business in the second quarter, according to the PricewaterhouseCoopers/National Venture Capital Association MoneyTree Report.

 Rovio made 51 games before Angry Birds.